You are here

 Partner abuse can affect your family law issues in many important ways:

-- It can make it difficult to talk with your partner safely and fairly when trying to resolve family law issues like child custody and access or spousal support.
+- It can make it difficult to talk with your partner safely and fairly when trying to resolve family law issues.

 - It can affect the process you choose to use to resolve your issues.
 For example, whether you choose to try an out of court option with a family law professional, or to go to court.

 - It can affect how your issues are resolved.
-You and your partner can agree on what happens, or a family court judge or family arbitrator can decide what happens.For example, your partner's access to your children may be limited if they physically abused your children.
+You and your partner can agree on what happens, or a family court judge or family arbitrator can decide what happens.For example, whether your partner should not be allowed to spend time with your children if they physically abused your children.
 Or, a history of financial abuse may affect how the children's expenses are paid.

 - It can affect the type of evidence you have to give to explain your safety concerns.